tpctothemoon/Scoring-Github/README.md

 # github-roast-tpc

 A Claude Code plugin that audits a GitHub profile through its author's intent.
 It reviews READMEs, flags AI-generated markers, reads recruiter signals, and suggests keywords for findability.
-Born from [The Product Crew (TPC) GitHub Roast live, ep.
-2](https://www.youtube.com/watch?v=gfDBEUImB-A).
+Born from [TPC GitHub with AI : live](https://www.youtube.com/watch?v=gfDBEUImB-A).

 > Based on the original plugin by [Florian Bruniaux](https://github.com/FlorianBruniaux/github-roast-tpc).
-This is an autonomous TPC version that evolves on its own.
-Thanks to Florian for the foundational work.
+Thanks to Florian.

 ## Philosophy